andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-How to Obtain French Citizenship By Descent
+How to Obtain French Citizenship by Descent

-Without even realising it, you could already be considered a French citizen based purely on your bloodline.
+It’s a real possibility – if you have French ancestry.
+Without even realising it, you could be considered a French citizen based purely on your bloodline.

 If that’s the case for you, we’ve got good news.

-What Is Citizenship by Descent?
+What is Citizenship by Descent?

 Citizenship by descent (CBD) is the cheapest way to get second citizenship.

-Many European countries run citizenship-by-descent programs extending citizenship to the descendants of citizens who had to flee, were exiled, or left the country during a time of mass migration.
+If you’re an American, Canadian or Australian citizen, there’s a good chance that your ancestors originated in Europe.
+Many European countries run citizenship-by-descent programs extending citizenship to the descendants of citizens who had to flee, were exiled or left the country during a time of mass immigration.

 French Citizenship by Ancestry